hoppersroppers/roadmap/training/hardstuff.md

 ## Arm Resource

-If you are trying to learn ARM, use these resources:
+If you are trying to learn ARM, complete all of this, and then use these resources to get your brain into ARM syntax mode:

 * [Azeria Labs](https://azeria-labs.com/writing-arm-assembly-part-1/)
 * <https://developer.arm.com/documentation/102438/0100/Learning-about-the-instruction-set>